learning2hash/learning2hash.github.io/tutorial.md

 The following diagrams highlight the two steps of GRH on a toy example:

+Evaluating the GRH hashcodes using the same methodology as we did for LSH, we find a vastly improved retrieval effectiveness, particulaly at low Hamming radii:

 ![GRH Time](./tutorial/grh_precision10.png)

+This is a nice result in the sense that we do not have to look over increasingly larger number of hashtable buckets to retrieve genuine semantic nearest neighbours.
+GRH ensures that a large proprtion of the nearest neighbours can be found in the same bucket as the query, and that there is little benefit in searching additional buckets.
+We therefore are able to keep the blazingly fast query time of only having to inspect one bucket.
+To reach the same precision@10 as GRH at Hamming radius 0, LSH requires a Hamming radius of ~5 and 20 seconds query time (versus 3 seconds for GRH).

 _Acknowledgement:_ Parts of this tutorial were inspired by the text-based LSH tutorial [here](http://ethen8181.github.io/machine-learning/recsys/content_based/lsh_text.html).